Bar program · Pour cost · Operations

 That moment is also the entire reason I have opinions about pour cost.

 I started behind the bar at Cosmos Taverna in California and worked my way up to general manager over five years.
-In that time the bar program ran the full range — busy, slow, profitable, leaking, and twice a quarter, mysteriously profitable for reasons that always turned out to be a vendor short-shipping us.
-The pour cost number was my early warning system, and learning to read it correctly took longer than I’d like to admit.
+The bar program ran the full range in that time.
+Busy, slow, profitable, leaking, and twice a quarter, mysteriously profitable for reasons that always turned out to be a vendor short-shipping us.
+The pour cost number was my early warning system.
+Learning to read it correctly took longer than I’d like to admit.

 Here’s the thing nobody tells you when you start running a bar program: the pour cost percentage tells you something is wrong.
 It does not tell you what.